corentinlger/SimulationSandbox/README.md

 # SimulationSandbox

-Minimalistic simulation environment with simple server-client interaction.
+Minimalistic simulation environment implemented in Jax with simple server-client interaction.
 Enables modifying the simulation state in real time from notebook controllers, and plotting the state on distant clients.

 ## Install